-For the three months ended June 30, 2024, we recorded charges of \$98 million, primarily as a result of settlements with a number of U.K. merchants.
-For the six months ended June 30, 2024, we recorded charges of \$224 million, primarily as a result of settlements with a number of U.K. merchants and a legal provision associated with the ATM non-discrimination rule surcharge complaints.
-See "Non-GAAP Financial Information" in this section and Note 14 (Legal and Regulatory Proceedings) to the consolidated financial statements included in Part I, Item 1 of this Report for further discussion.
+For the three months ended June 30, 2024 September 30, 2024, we recorded charges of \$98 \$176 million, primarily as a result of settlements with a number change in estimate related to the claims of U.K. merchants, merchants who opted out of the U.S. merchant class litigation.
+For the six nine months ended June 30, 2024 September 30, 2024, we recorded charges of \$224 \$400 million, primarily as a result of a change in estimate related to the claims of merchants who opted out of the U.S. merchant class litigation, settlements with a number of U.K. merchants and a legal provision associated with the ATM non-discrimination rule surcharge complaints.
+See "Non-GAAP Financial Information" in this section and Note 14 15 (Legal and Regulatory Proceedings) to the consolidated financial statements included in Part I, Item 1 of this Report for further discussion.